Alison Cheek: Early life and education

-Cheek was born on 11 April 1927 in Adelaide, South Australia, where she graduated from the University of Adelaide in 1947 and married her economics tutor, Bruce Cheek.
+Alison Mary Western was born on April 11, 1927 in Adelaide, South Australia to Hedley and Dora (Whiting) Western.
+Her father was a fruit farmer, and her mother was a homemaker.
+Western graduated from the University of Adelaide in 1947 and married her economics tutor, Bruce Cheek.
 The couple moved to Boston for his fellowship at Harvard University and then back to Australia two years later.
 They returned to the United States in 1957 when Cheek's husband was hired by the World Bank in Washington, D.C.
+Cheek became a lay minister at several churches in the area.

 Cheek had become active as a lay leader at St. Alban's Episcopal Church in Annandale, Virginia, when her rector encouraged her to take some classes at Virginia Theological Seminary because she was increasingly being asked to lead programs at the church.
-She was admitted into the seminary's B.D. program in 1963 with no intention of seeking ordination, but suddenly felt a call to become a priest while on a retreat.
+In 1963, she was one of the first two women admitted into the school's Master of Divinity program, graduating in 1969.
+Although she was not seeking ordination when she enrolled, she suddenly felt a call to become a priest while on a retreat.
 With four young children at home, her bishop dissuaded her from considering ordination, and it took her six years to complete her degree part-time.